-My boys are playing together just fine over in a corner of the dining room, on the glass table we never use for eating, (because it’s glass and kids have twelve thousand sticky hands).
-They’re occupied with the Contraptions, these really fun wooden planks they like to make into tracks, so it looks like the perfect opportunity to sneak into the kitchen and cram down another of those dark chocolate brownies I made last night, even though I just got done telling them, when they asked, that it’s too early in the morning to have one.
+My boys are playing together just fine over in a corner of the dining room, on the glass table we never use for eating, (because it's glass and kids have twelve thousand sticky hands.)
+They're occupied with the Contraptions, these really fun wooden planks they like to make into tracks, so it looks like the perfect opportunity to sneak into the kitchen and cram down another of those dark chocolate brownies I made last night, even though I just got done telling them, when they asked, that it's too early in the morning to have one.

 I should know better by now.
-I mean, I’ve been a parent for 8 years.
+I mean, I've been a parent for eight years.
 I should know that in a household of kids, there is never, ever, ever a perfect opportunity.
 But sometimes I go a little wild and get my hopes up.

 So I'm in the middle of cramming, hiding in the pantry just in case they come wandering into the kitchen, when the 8-year-old catches me, red-handed, with chocolate all over my fingers (the curse of gooey brownies).

 He looks from my face to my hands and back again.
-And then he tosses out that bad word I just love to hate: “Aw, no f**r.
+And then he tosses out that bad word I just love to hate: "Aw, no fair.
 You ate a brownie.
-You said it was too early for us to have one.”
+You said it was too early for us to have one."

 I think fast.
 "Well," I say.
 "I'm a grownup.
 When you're a grownup you get to eat whatever you want in the morning."

 Real smooth, I know.
-Real good example of the way I DON’T want my children to eat.
+Real good example of the way I DON'T want my children to eat.
 Well, parenting and paradoxes go hand in hand.
-We’re all hypocrites.
-The sooner we can face up to that, the happier we’ll be.

 What I usually do, instead, because I'm a good parent, is empathize with their feelings and then explain exactly why fair isn't equal.
 Sometimes they understand.
 Most times they don't.